quityQ/bibliography/README.md

 The requirements for the code are stored in the 'requirements.txt' file.
 The code is stored in the 'analysis' folder.
 The code is written in Jupyter Notebook format.

-The main tool used for the analysis is 'PyBibX' [https://github.com/Valdecy/pybibx].
+The main tool used for the analysis is [PyBibX](https://github.com/Valdecy/pybibx).
 All information on how to setup and use the tool can be found in their repository.
 We have prepared two notebook templates for our purposes.
 The first one is 'analysis_template.ipynb'.
 This notebook contains most of the general analysis methods that PyBibX offers.
 The second one is 'demo_analysis_template.ipynb'.
 This notebook is a condensed version of the first one and includes only the most important methods for our analysis.